QR codes in China

 - Longer the URL, passwords, etc. the more complex the QR code.
 It can result in the QR code becoming too large to enable the QR code to be read successfully.

 - QR code colour must contrast with the background colour.
-For a QR code to be successfully read, there must be a sharp contrast in colour, e.g., Access to China home page ( https://www.accesstochina.com ) image has a black QR code in the top righthand corner.
+A QR code is successfully scanned if there is a sharp contrast between the background and QR code colour, e.g., Access to China home page ( https://www.accesstochina.com ) image has a black QR code in the top righthand corner.
 Not our regular QR code, see above, the change was necessary to allow the QR code to be successful read.

 Access to China QR codes recommendations